Automation Blog

 if (workflowId !== null) {

-var workflow = Server.getWorkflowWithId(workflowId);
+const workflow = Server.getWorkflowWithId(workflowId);

 // Execute the workflow

-var workflowToken = workflow.execute(workflowInputs);
+const workflowToken = workflow.execute(in_inputs);

 // Wait that the workfow terminated